jvfe/cookiecutter-snekpack/README.md

 layout and has lots of code quality assurance checks built in.
 If you're looking for something similar but not quite like this, try her package or see her [list of alternatives](https://cookiecutter-pypackage.readthedocs.io/en/latest/readme.html#similar-cookiecutter-templates).

-I've written several blog posts outlining all of the ideas that made it into this template:
+[@cthoyt](https://github.com/cthoyt/)'s written several blog posts outlining all of the ideas that made it into this template:

 - [Blog: Flake8](https://cthoyt.com/2020/04/25/how-to-code-with-me-flake8)
 - [Blog: Packaging](https://cthoyt.com/2020/06/03/how-to-code-with-me-organization)